 Handouts will include keys and a summary of ecology.

 The course will be tutored by Stephen Hewitt and Nigel Jones.
 Stephen runs the national empid recording scheme, Nigel is County Diptera Recorder for Shropshire, and both and have long experience with the group.

-Field Studies Council at Preston Montford, Shropshire, are taking bookings (use link to their site, at top of this page).
+Field Studies Council at Preston Montford, Shropshire, are taking bookings (see their website).
 Dipterist Forum members should take a look at the DF Members area of our website before using FSC’s online booking - https://www.dipterists.org.uk/for-members

 The workshop starts on the evening of Friday 15 Feb (arrive in time for the evening meal at 6.30pm) and finishes at 4pm on Sunday 17 February.